Developmental venous anomaly

 Developmental venous anomaly (DVA), also known as cerebral venous angioma, is a congenital malformation of veins which drain normal brain.
-They were thought to be rare before cross-sectional imaging but are now recognised as being the most common cerebral vascular malformation, accounting for ~55% of all such lesions.
+They were thought to be rare before cross-sectional imaging but are now recognized as being the most common cerebral vascular malformation, accounting for ~55% of all such lesions.

-A DVA is characterised by the caput medusae sign of veins draining into a single larger collecting vein, which in turn drains into either a dural sinus or into a deep ependymal vein.
+A DVA is characterized by the caput medusae sign of veins draining into a single larger collecting vein, which in turn drains into either a dural sinus or into a deep ependymal vein.
 The appearance has also been likened to a palm tree.

-The aetiology of DVAs remains uncertain, but may relate to arrested development of venous structures 2-3.
+The etiology of developmental venous anomalies remains uncertain but may relate to arrested development of venous structures 2,3.
 Histologically they consist of a number of abnormally thickened veins with normal feeding arteries and capillaries 3.

 Location and classification